DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 DCC *and DC* loco control, Auto-Reverser, WiFi throttles, Rosters, |EX-R|, |JMRI| connectivity via WiFi or USB, and other features that are built into |EX-CS| that *generally* require additional addons to the Commercial Systems.
 For example, I can think of one brand, where the USB connectivity add-on alone is more expensive the an entire |EX-CS|.

-However, there are features that a built into some of the commercial systems that are not exactly *built into* |EX-CS|, including:
+However, there are features that a built into some of the commercial systems that are not exactly *built into* the |EX-CS|, including:

 - CV programming  (|EX-CS| requires the use of |ED|, |JMRI| or |EX-WT| which, while are all free, require additional hardware.)
 - FastClock
+- *Simple to use* Advanced Consisting

 |hr-dashed|